 The infrastructure for world-wide coverage of ADS-B data costs a lot of money that public networks don't really have.
 They rely on your support.
 If we LiveTraffic users consume the data then we cause load on their infrastructure.
 In return we should give something.
 There are different ways you can help those communities:

-In case you are unhappy with the coverage in your area...both providers will be extremely happy if you support them with ADS-B receivers.
+Support them with ADS-B receivers to increase coverage.
 It really isn't all that difficult and would help the entire community: